How to Scrape a Static Website Without Getting Blocked

 print(f'Failed with {proxy}: {e}')

-This implementation demonstrates automated retry logic with exponential backoff and iterates through a proxy list to bypass IP-based rate limits and maintain scraper uptime.
-When you rotate proxies python effectively, you isolate failures to individual endpoints rather than compromising your entire scraping operation.
+This demonstrates retry logic with exponential backoff and iterates through a proxy list to bypass IP-based rate limits.

 5. Navigate Multi-Page Data Structures